Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	2. Fix the new-btn in announce page will be replaced as movetop-btn -- finished
 	3. Fix the test page download function by add a new route -- finished
+	4. Fix the bug warning in test page when no current page -- finished
 ---
 	## 2023.08.31		version 0.2.5 -- Test-build